-iA Financial Corporation is governed by the Act respecting Industrial-Alliance Life Insurance Company (Quebec) (the "1999 Private Bill"), as amended by the Act to amend the Act respecting Industrial-Alliance Life Insurance Company (Quebec) (the "2018 Private Bill," collectively with the 1999 Private Bill, the "Private Bill").
+In February 2000, iA Insurance became a public company governed under the 1999 Private Bill.
 The 1999 Private Bill was enacted by the Quebec National Assembly on November 26, 1999, and its amendment, the 2018 Private Bill, was enacted on June 15, 2018.
 The Private Bill prohibits any person and his/her affiliates from acquiring, either directly or indirectly, voting shares of iA Financial Corporation if the acquisition results in the person and his/her affiliates holding 10% or more of the voting rights related to the shares.
 The Private Bill further provides that in the event that an acquisition is made in contravention of the foregoing, an individual on behalf of whom the shares are acquired cannot exercise the voting rights attached to the aggregate of his/her shares for as long as they are in contravention of this provision.
 In addition, under this Private Bill, iA Financial Corporation must directly or indirectly hold 100% of the common shares of iA Insurance.